Columbia Falls, Montana: Transportation

 U.S. Highway 2 runs through Columbia Falls.
 The North Fork Road (S-486) begins at the junction to U.S. Highway 2 in Columbia Falls and runs to the Canadian border.

 Commercial airline service is offered at Glacier Park International Airport located approximately 8 miles south of Columbia Falls.

 The Columbia Falls area is served by Amtrak's Chicago-Portland/Seattle Empire Builder, with stops located nearby in Whitefish and West Glacier.

 Media

 Columbia Falls is served by Hungry Horse News.
 The city is also part of the Missoula media market, which covers a seven-county area of northwestern Montana.

-KHNK 95.9 FM, (Outlaw Country) and KRVO 103.1 FM are commercial radio stations located in Columbia Falls, broadcasting to the Kalispell-Flathead Valley, Montana, area.
-KHNK airs a country music format and KRVO airs an adult alternative format.
+KBCK 95.9 FM, (Outlaw Country) and KRVO 103.1 FM are commercial radio stations located in Columbia Falls, broadcasting to the Kalispell-Flathead Valley, Montana, area.
+KBCK airs a country music format and KRVO airs an adult alternative format.